 - 1. Ensure hydraulic power supply to the tong is energized. - 2.
 Ensure the backing pin is in the "makeup" position.
 From the front of the tong, the backing pin correctly configured for makeup will be in the 10 o'clock position.
+If it is not, simply lift up and place in the correct position.
 The cage plate opening must be aligned with the door opening when setting the backing pin position. - 3.
 Properly configure the load cell and snub line(s) for making up connections.
-The "snub line" is a length of wire rope or chain connecting the rear of the tong body opposite to the load cell to a sturdy anchor on the drill floor which arrests unanticipated and uncontrolled rotation of the assembly.
-The load cell and snub line(s) must be rated for the applied torque plus established operating policies.
+The "snub line" is a length of wire rope or chain connecting the rear of the tong body opposite to the load cell to a sturdy anchor on the drill floor (see Page 3.19) which arrests unanticipated and uncontrolled rotation of the assembly.
+The load cell and snub line(s) must be rated for the applied torque plus whatever safety margins stated by your own operating policies.
 The load cell and snub line connection point(s) on the drill floor must be sturdy enough to absorb all applied forces generated by tong rotation.
 When making up joints connect the load cell to the the driller's side of the tong, which is the left side of the tong as seen from the rear.
-For accurate torque measurement the load cell connection line must be perpendicular to the vertical, and perpendicular to the centre-line of the tong - 4.
+For accurate torque measurement, the load cell connection line must be perpendicular to the vertical, and perpendicular to the centre-line of the tong. - 4.
 Use the rig's pipe-handling equipment to position the fresh tubular in position over the stump.
-Where possible manually engage the connection, and ensure the connection is not cross-threaded. - 5.
+Where possible, manually engage the connection, and ensure the connection is not cross-threaded. - 5.
 Open the tong door. - 6.
 Lift the tool from the drill floor and adjust the height of the tool as necessary.
 Position the tool over the connection.

-RIG PERSONNEL MUST STABILIZE THE TOOL AS IT IS LIFTED FROM THE DRILL FLOOR
+RIG PERSONNEL MUST STABILIZE THE TOOL AS IT IS LIFTED FROM THE DRILL FLOOR.